CMU-67336-Data-Visualization/Project3_Tableau/README.md

 ---

+## Step 5: Deploy with Vercel

+Refer to previous lab instructions on how to deploy your Observable notebook using Vercel.
+Share the deployed Vercel link in your submission.

+---

-## Submission Requirements
+## Submission Requirements / Checklist

 Submit the following:

-1. A working link to your Observable notebook
+1. Vercel deployed link of your Observable notebook
 2. A working link to your Tableau Public dashboards

 Ensure your submissions are viewable without login or permission requests.